ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

 Next Steps
 ==========

-- To learn more about creating a new proposal, see the "Title Page" section of this user guide.
+- |ico1| takes you to the "Title Page".
 - If you have any questions or need technical assistance, please contact the `SKAO Help desk <https://www.skao.int/en/contact-us/>`_.